Yekta Uzunoğlu

-Yekta Uzunoğlu (born 10 May 1953 in Silvan, Diyarbakır) is a doctor, writer, human rights fighter, translator and entrepreneur.
+Yekta Uzunoğlu (born 10 May 1953 in Silvan, Diyarbakır) is a Kurdish physician, writer, translator and publisher.
+Born in Silvan, Turkey, he studied medicine at Charles University in Prague and became involved in Kurdish-language publishing and translation.
+His work has included Kurdish cultural publications, translations from Czech and other languages, and cooperation with Kurdish and literary organizations in Europe.
+In 2006, he received the František Kriegel Award from the Charter 77 Foundation.

 Biography

 He was born in 1953 in Silvan, Diyarbakır.
 In 1971 he went to France for higher education.
 After his family's financial assistance was refused by the junta of 1971 in Turkey (see: 1971 Turkish military memorandum), he went to Prague to study medicine.
 Between 1972 and 1979, he obtained a scholarship from Kurdish Prince Kamuran Ali Bedirhan to complete his medical education at Charles University in Prague.
 In 1979 he graduated from Charles University and became a medical doctor.

 In 1976, he co-founded an illegal publishing house during the communist Czechoslovakia era with Prof. Dr. Pavel Martasek and Vladimir Korensky.
 Until 1979 they published many books on Kurds, a map of Kurdistan and Joyce Blau's works, who was a professor at the Sorbonne University in Paris.

 Works

 He has participated in editing of a Kurdish grammar book, translated parts of Bible and works of Karel Čapek into Kurdish and Kurdish poetry into Czech.
 He has also cooperated with the Kurdish Institute of Paris, the Kurdish Institut of Bonn and the Czech Center of the International PEN Club.